Sushreesatarupa/dbms/README.md

 MINUS Operator: It is used as “except” which means it will join the two intersecting tables and will minus one table so that only the intersection and the other table is covered.
 Joining 3 or more tables: Although used very rarely but this will make you learn and understand how to join 3 or more tables and then carry out the querying operations.
 Day 25 to Day 30:
-Miscellaneous: Since we have covered almost all the topics, we shall now move on to some of the miscellaneous topics, concepts, and functions.
-These are important parts of DBMS and SQL and will surely help you in your college exams and competitive exams like GATE CS.
+Miscellaneous:

-Views
+1)  Views
-Creating Roles
+2)  Creating Roles
-Constraints
+3)  Constraints
-Transactions
+4)  Transactions
-Mathematical functions
+5)  Mathematical functions
-Date functions
+6)  Date functions
-Conditional Expressions
+7)  Conditional Expressions
-General functions
+8)  General functions
-String functions
+9)  String functions
-Conversion Function
+10) Conversion Function
-Top-N Queries
+11) Top-N Queries
-Advanced Functions
+12) Advanced Functions
-Practice SET
-With all the learnings, we also need practice, so here we are providing some practice question sets to improve your understanding and skill.
-We would be having some commonly asked interview questions be it of DBMS or SQL, subjective problems, and multiple-choice question sets.